darekf77/firedev/README.md

 # What is in progress ?
-- support for auto-generated typeorm query selector
+- support for auto-generated typeorm query selector (almost done)
 - support for typeorm auto migrations
 - support for integrated cms / file manager
 - support for github actions